ansys/pymechanical/README.rst

 For users
 ^^^^^^^^^

-In order to install Pymechanical pymechanical, make sure you have the required build system tool.
+In order to install PyMechanical, make sure you have the required build system tool.
 To do so, run:

 .. code:: bash